 The prototype for this dollhouse is an actual 4 bedroom home design by Max Height Design Studio.
 Designer: Sudheesh Ellath, Vatakara, Kozhikode, Kerala.

 The house will be created by modifying a Real Good Toys Firehouse kit.

 The Final Product

 A rooftop garden has been added to the back roof section.
 The kit has built-in clapboard siding.
 Paperclay textured with sandpaper was used to create the stucco effect.

 The interior has large open spaces with flooring made from regular floor tiles.
-The picture below shows the interior with curtains installed.

 Finally got the bamboo drapes installed.

 A day's worth of pottery making!